What is the GDPR?

 We’re also in the process of updating our regulatory action policy to reflect the new law.

 As well as fines we will have other tools to help us change the behaviour of organisations such as warnings, reprimands or corrective orders.
 We will always exercise our powers proportionately and judiciously.

 How do I access the ICO’s advice services?

-The ICO have set up a dedicated advice line for small organisations.
+The ICO have set up a dedicated advice line for small organisations (external link).
 But you can also get in touch via live chat or email.
 Click on the ‘Contact us’ link on the blue footer from any page of the ICO website.